rwense/HC-Interview-Assignment/education-engineer/terraform-getting-started.md

   - [Destroy Infrastructue](#destroy-infrastructue)
   - [Next Steps](#next-steps)

 Terraform is the most popular langauge for defining and provisioning infrastructure as code (IaC).
-In this guide you will learn how to set up Terraform, provision a Docker container, and how to destroy it.
+In this guide you will learn how to set up Terraform in a Windows environment, provision a Docker container, and how to destroy it.

 ## Prerequisites
 1. Terraform 1.1.9 (or current)
-2.
+2. Windows 7/10
+3.

 ## Installation
 Visit [Terraform.io](https://www.terraform.io/downloads.html) to download the compressed binary package for your current machine/platform.